Tudor Paint

 - Consider the lighting.
 This is where things get tricky… just because you love a neighbor’s west facing home color palette, doesn’t mean you’ll love it for your north facing home.
 Yes, lighting really can make that much of a difference!

-- Get samples.
-In my case, maybe get 12 samples.
+- Get paint samples.
+(In my case, maybe get 12, or 112 samples.)
 View them at different times of the day and on different sides of your home.

 Often, it’s the dated appearance of very dark wood that can hold a Tudor home back.
 While these cottage style homes can ooze character, they need a fresh paint palette to get with the modern times.
 Consider a soft, subtle palette of beiges or greens for a less stark contrast from the stucco paneling of your Tudor home.